Subject area Animal Ecology

 - Ciarán Ó Cuív

-- Kjell Danell
+- Kjell Erik Danell

 - Frauke Ecke

-- Sarah Gore
+- Sarah Louise Gore

-- Desirée Guidobaldi Stenbacka
+- Desiree Guidobaldi Stenbacka

 - Lovisa Hökby